savonet/liquidsoap/doc/content/cookbook.md

 When making backups of streams in audio files, it can be useful to generate CUE files, which store the times where the various tracks occur along with their metadata (those could then be used later on to split the file for instance).
-This can be achieved using CUE files
+This can be achieved using the `source.cue` operator:

 ```{.liquidsoap include="source-cue.liq" from="BEGIN" to="END"}